Actual duties

 If refusal occurs, the reasons should be analysed against policy wording and evidentiary gaps.
 In many matters, the next step is not to repeat the same file but to restructure the record so the failed work attempt is properly explained in definition-relevant language.

-Related guides: What happens if a TPD claim is rejected? and How to appeal a denied TPD claim.
+Related guides: What happens if a TPD claim is rejected?, How to appeal a denied TPD claim, and TPD after a short work conditioning program when the failed attempt was arranged as a rehabilitation or capacity-testing program.

 Keep communication factual and date-specific.
 Avoid emotional overstatement, but do not minimise real limitations.
 If you can complete occasional activities, explain context and after-effects so they are not misread as proof of sustained work capacity.
 Where records differ, explain why (for example, different time periods, evolving symptoms, or updated specialist opinion).